-What I can offer the Hellenic community, and the polytheist community in general, is my identity as a professional librarian who does storytelling, writing, and TTRPGs, who has an obsession with good writing utensils and cursive, and who falls onto the left side of the political spectrum.
+What I can offer the polytheistic community is my identity as a professional librarian who does storytelling, writing, and TTRPGs, who has an obsession with good writing utensils and cursive, and who falls onto the left side of the political spectrum.
 The broader polytheistic blogosphere is dominated by people who focus primarily on their intense devotional relationships.
 I’m more interested in cultivating a polytheistic mindset towards my daily activities in which deities are honored at the appropriate times.

 And now, enter minimalism.

 First, I’m going to define what I mean by lifestyle minimalism.
 Cait Flanders, a Canadian minimalist, has already done a great job of talking about socioeconomic inequalities and lifestyle minimalism, so I won’t address that to any great extent here.
 In her piece, she discusses travel and how she could keep cold-weather gear in her car because she could afford to replace it if it were stolen.